DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 ## How to Read Complex Latin Sentences
 &nbsp;

 When reading Latin texts, it can be helpful to approach them with a regular method.
-Below you will find my suggested method for doing so (with links to more detail for certain steps):
+Below you will find my suggested method for doing so, but please note that there are many other ways of reading Latin sentences as well:

 - Begin by reading the whole sentence aloud in Latin, taking mental note of any words that stand out to you.
 - Read through the sentence a second time, mark all the finite verbs.
-- Once you have found the finite verbs, look to see which of these verbs are introduced by a subordinating conjunction (e.g. cum, dum, si, usque, ut, ne, quod, quia, quamquam) or a relative pronoun (e.g. qui, quae, quod) and mark out the full subordinate clause using parentheses:
+- Once you have found the finite verbs, look to see which of these verbs are introduced by a subordinating conjunction (e.g. cum, dum, si, usque, ut, ne, quod, quia, quamquam) or a relative pronoun (e.g. qui, quae, quod) and mark out the full subordinate clause using parentheses (NB: All clauses must feature a verb).
-  - Open parenthesis whenever you see one of these words.
+  - Open parenthesis whenever you see a subordinating conjunction or relative pronoun.
   - Close parenthesis when you get to the verb.
   - If you see another subordinating conjugation before you get to the verb, open parentheses again.
 Once you get to the next verb, you will close the parenthesis - this will represent the subordinate clause within the larger subordinate clause.
 The next verb will be the main verb in the first subordinate clause:
-    - E.g.: (Si regina, (quae terram rexit), laeta erat)....
+    - E.g. (Si regina, (quae terram rexit), laeta erat)....
 - Mark any stated subjects in the sentence.
-- Determine if the finites verb requires anything to complete their meaning.
+- Determine if the finite verb requires anything to complete their meaning.
   - If there is an active transitive verb, this will be a direct object.
   - If there is a linking verb, this will be a predicate nominative.
   - If there is a passive verb, there may be an ablative of agent.
     - Terra **ab reginā** recta est.
   - If there is a verb of the head (i.e. a verb of speaking, seeing, hearing, perceiving), there will be an indirect statement.
     - An indirect statement will feature an accusative and an infinitive.
-    - E.g. Dixit **terram ab reginā rectam esse**.
+    - Dixit **terram ab reginā rectam esse**.
 - Bracket any prepositional phrases or ablative absolutes.
-- Now you are
+- Now you are ready to translate:
+  - Start by translating the sentence's independent clauses.
+  - Then, move on to filling in the rest of the dependent clause in order and translating them to add further detail to the

 ***

 ## Example - Ceres and Triptolemus
 &nbsp;

-Step 1: Read the sentence aloud.
+**Step 1**: Read the sentence aloud.

 > Cum Ceres Proserpinam filiam suam quaereret, devenit ad Eleusinum regem, cuius uxor Cothonea puerum Triptolemum pepererat, seque nutricem lactantem simulavit.

-Step 2: Find the finite verbs (in **bold** here).
+**Step 2**: Find the finite verbs (in **bold** here).

 > Cum Ceres Proserpinam filiam suam **quaereret**, **devenit** ad Eleusinum regem, cuius uxor Cothonea puerum Triptolemum **pepererat**, seque nutricem lactantem **simulavit**.

-Step 3: Determine the subordinate clauses and mark them with parentheses.
+**Step 3**: Determine the subordinate clauses and mark them with (parentheses).

 > (Cum Ceres Proserpinam filiam suam **quaereret**), **devenit** ad Eleusinum regem, (cuius uxor Cothonea puerum Triptolemum **pepererat**), seque nutricem lactantem **simulavit**.

-- Cum introduces the first dependent clause
+- *Cum* introduces the first dependent clause
-- Cuius introduces the second dependent clauses
+- *Cuius* introduces the second dependent clauses
-- The sentence of two independent clauses and joined by -que: "**devenit** ad Eleusinum regem seque nutricem lactantem **simulavit**."
+- The sentence of two independent clauses and joined by *-que*: "**devenit** ad Eleusinum regem seque nutricem lactantem **simulavit**."

 Step 4: Locate any stated subjects (in *italics* here).

 > (Cum *Ceres* Proserpinam filiam suam **quaereret**), **devenit** ad Eleusinum regem, (cuius *uxor Cothonea* puerum Triptolemum **pepererat**), seque nutricem lactantem **simulavit**.

-- The two verbs in the dependent clauses do not have a stated subject - this implies that they share a subject with the first stated subject
+- The two verbs in the dependent clauses do not have a stated subject - this implies that they share a subject with the first stated subject, Ceres.

-Step 5: Determine what is required to complete the meaning of the sentence with the particular verb.
+**Step 5**: Determine what is required to complete the meaning of each clause given its finite verb.

 > (Cum *Ceres* ***Proserpinam filiam suam*** **quaereret**), **devenit** ad Eleusinum regem, (cuius *uxor Cothonea* ***puerum Triptolemum*** **pepererat**), ***seque nutricem lactantem*** **simulavit**.

 - Three out of the four verbs here are transitive verbs and require a direct object (marked with in ***bolded italics***)
 - Notice that **devenit** as an intransitive verb does not need anything to complete the meaning

-Step 6: Put brackets around any prepositional phrases or ablative absolutes.
+**Step 6**: Put brackets around any prepositional phrases or ablative absolutes.

 > (Cum *Ceres* ***Proserpinam filiam suam*** **quaereret**), **devenit** [ad Eleusinum regem], (cuius *uxor Cothonea* ***puerum Triptolemum*** **pepererat**), ***seque nutricem lactantem*** **simulavit**.

-Step 7: Start with translating the independent clauses.
+**Step 7**: Start by translating the independent clauses.

 > **devenit** [ad Eleusinum regem] ***seque nutricem lactantem*** **simulavit**.

-> "[Subject] went to king Eleusis and pretend that she was a wet nurse."
+> "[Subject] went to king Eleusis and pretended that she was a wet nurse."

-Step 8: Move on to translate each of the dependent clauses in order.
+**Step 8**: Move on to translate each of the dependent clauses in order in light of the independent clauses.

 > (Cum *Ceres* ***Proserpinam filiam suam*** **quaereret**), **devenit** [ad Eleusinum regem], (cuius *uxor Cothonea* ***puerum Triptolemum*** **pepererat**), ***seque nutricem lactantem*** **simulavit**.

-"When Ceres was looking for her daughter, Proserpina, she went to king Eleusis, whose wife Cothonea had given birth to the boy Triptolemus, and pretend that she was a"
+"When Ceres was looking for her daughter, Proserpina, she went to king Eleusis, whose wife Cothonea had given birth to the boy Triptolemus, and pretend that she was a wet nurse."

+***